If you are an executor or probate professional responsible for insuring unoccupied property in probate, I know you have a lot to do and think about.

 You will only find out how good your insurance policy is when you come to make a claim, so be sure to check how the insurance provider handles claims before you buy a policy.

-It is becoming more common for empty property during probate to be occupied by future beneficiaries, family friends or paying tenants.
+It's increasingly common for a probate property to be occupied by a future beneficiary, a family friend, or a paying tenant.

-If the property is occupied by paying tenants, you will lead a landlord’s insurance policy that is insured in the name of the estate.
+If the property is let to paying tenants, you'll need a landlord's policy in the name of the estate.

 Insuristic has developed online policies specifically for unoccupied property in probate, helping executors avoid the coverage gaps and liability risks that come with standard home insurance.